msikma/screp-js/readme.md

 # screp-js

+> [!WARNING]
+> This project is deprecated, as I had trouble generating new versions and it's significantly slower than running the native binary.
+I recommend you use [screp-ts](https://github.com/msikma/screp-ts) instead.

 A pure Javascript version of [screp](https://github.com/icza/screp), a StarCraft: Remastered replay file parser, compiled from the original Go version using [GopherJS](https://github.com/gopherjs/gopherjs).

 screp (StarCraft: Brood War Replay Parser) is a library for extracting information from StarCraft replay files.
 This library is based on a recompiled version of that library for Javascript.
 It's designed to parse file buffers of .rep files—if you want an easier interface aimed at parsing files through Node, try [screp-js-file](https://github.com/msikma/screp-js-file).